 Did you know that brand engagement is three times higher with Instagram Marketing than Facebook?

-Because we are becoming increasingly visual.
+Because consumers are becoming increasingly visual.
 Big chunks of text don’t get us to notice brands.
 Beautifully composed pictures do.
 And Instagram is the channel to do it.

 Plus, Instagram is still in its growing stages.
 Businesses can increase their brand reach through organic means.
 That means good news for small businesses.